simonwhatley/govuk-service-assessments/src/content/version-1/guides/retirement-phase.md

 ---
 title: Retirement phase
-subtitle: Learn what to do when your service is retired or superseded.
+subtitle: Learn what to do when your service is retired or superseded
 description: |
   Even the best services may eventually reach retirement.
 Changes in policy may mean that the service is no longer offered or new understanding may mean that those user needs are better provided through a different service.
 layout: page